Edward L. Hearn: Supreme Knight

 At the 1899 convention, Hearn was in his hotel room when Congressman William S. McNary knocked on his door on the evening following the first session.
 McNary and several others entered his room and informed him that after a night of caucusing that he was their choice for Supreme Knight.
 Hearn initially declined, citing the demands of his job as a traveling salesman.
 He eventually agreed to allow his name to be put forth, and the next morning he was elected the fifth Supreme Knight in 1899 by a vote of 30-26.
 He would hold that office for ten years.

 Following his election, Hearn moved to New Haven, Connecticut.
 During those years the number of councils grew from around 300 to over 1,300, membership climbed from 40,000 to nearly 230,000, and 40 new jurisdictions were established.
 The Order also spread further across the country in 31 states and the around globe in Mexico, Cuba, Panama, and the Philippines.

 During a visit to Mexico City in September 1905 to oversee the establishment of Guadalupe Council number 1050, the first council south of the Rio Grande, he was greeted by Mexican President Porfirio Díaz at the home of John B. Frisbie.
 During his second visit the following February to confer the third degree, a banquet was held in his honor and he met with Archbishop Próspero Alarcón.

-As Supreme Knight, he was instrumental in raising funds to endow a chair of American history at The Catholic University of America.
+As Supreme Knight, he was instrumental in raising funds to endow a chair of American history at Catholic University of America.
 Hearn, who viewed the Order as a sort of Catholic anti-defamation league, said at the presentation of the check that "non-Catholic historians ... find no room in their histories to laud the magnificent work done in the early days of the nation by the Catholic missionaries and Catholic pioneers, ...These are the evils we seek to remedy by founding this Chair of American History."
 He also raised funds to establish a scholarship fund for graduate students to attend the national university.

 As Supreme Knight, Hearn also oversaw the institution of the Fourth Degree of the order and was involved in Catholic anti-deformation efforts.